Introduction: understanding structured data formats

 </div>

 See the difference?
-With Microdata, your structured data is woven right into your HTML fabric.
-This approach has its charm – there’s something satisfying about having everything in one place, and you can see exactly what’s marked up just by looking at the HTML.
+With Microdata, your structured data is woven into your HTML.
+This approach has its charm.
+There’s something satisfying about having everything in one place, and you can see exactly what’s marked up just by looking at the HTML.

-But here’s where it gets tricky.
+But it gets tricky.
 What happens when your designer wants to restructure the page?
 Or when you need to update the schema across hundreds of pages?
-Suddenly, that inline approach doesn’t look so appealing anymore.
+Suddenly that inline approach doesn’t look so appealing.

-I remember working on a large e-commerce site that had implemented Microdata across thousands of product pages.
+I once worked on a large e-commerce site that had implemented Microdata across thousands of product pages.
 When Schema.org updated their specifications, we had to modify templates across the entire site.
 It took weeks.
-Had we used JSON-LD, it would’ve been a matter of updating a single script inclusion.
+Had we used JSON-LD, it would have been a matter of updating a single script inclusion.

-Let me paint you a picture.
-You search for “chocolate chip cookie recipe” on Google.
+Say you search for “chocolate chip cookie recipe” on Google.
 One result shows just the title and description.
-Another shows star ratings, prep time, calorie count, and even a mouth-watering photo.
+Another shows star ratings, prep time, calorie count, and a mouth-watering photo.
 Which one are you clicking?

-That’s the power of structured data in action.
-It transforms your search listings from plain text to rich, informative snippets that practically beg to be clicked.
-And we’re not just talking about recipes here.
+That’s structured data at work.
+It turns your search listings from plain text into rich snippets that beg to be clicked.
+And this isn’t only about recipes.

 Did you know?
 Recent SEO tests by SearchPilot have shown that properly implemented structured data can increase click-through rates by up to 30% for certain types of content.

-But it goes beyond just pretty search results.
+But it goes beyond pretty search results.
 Structured data helps search engines understand the context and relationships within your content.
-It’s the difference between Google knowing you have text about “Apple” on your page and understanding whether you’re talking about the fruit or the tech company.
+It’s the difference between Google knowing you have text about “Apple” on your page and knowing whether you mean the fruit or the tech company.

 Here’s what structured data can do for different types of websites:

-You know what really grinds my gears?
-When businesses spend thousands on SEO but ignore structured data.
+Here’s what frustrates me: businesses spend thousands on SEO but ignore structured data.
 It’s like buying a Ferrari and never taking it out of first gear.
 The potential is there, but you’re not using it.

 What if every local business properly implemented structured data?
 Imagine searching for “pizza near me” and instantly seeing not just locations, but real-time wait times, today’s specials, and whether they have vegan options.
-That’s the future we’re heading towards, and structured data is the key.
+That’s the direction we’re heading, and structured data is the key.

-Right, let’s roll up our sleeves and get into the nitty-gritty.
-The technical differences between JSON-LD and Microdata aren’t just academic – they have real-world implications for how you build and maintain your website.
+Let’s get into the details.
+The technical differences between JSON-LD and Microdata aren’t just academic.
+They have practical consequences for how you build and maintain your website.

-The syntax difference between JSON-LD and Microdata is like the difference between writing a shopping list on a Post-it note versus labelling every item in your pantry.
-Both get the job done, but the approach is mainly different.
+The syntax difference between JSON-LD and Microdata is like writing a shopping list on a Post-it note versus labelling every item in your pantry.
+Both get the job done, but the approach differs a lot.

 Take this example of a local business with multiple locations: